Gladys-Marie Fry: Biography

+Fry was married once, to Jim Knox, but later divorced him.
+She had no other immediate family.
 She died on November 7, 2015, at the age of 84 from a heart attack.

 Contributions to American quilt history

 In 1976, Fry published landmark research about American quilt maker Harriet Powers' life in Missing Pieces: Georgia Folk Art 1770-1976, an exhibit catalog.
 This was the first full-scale investigation about the life and Bible-themed quilts of Powers (an African American slave, folk artist and quilt maker from rural Georgia, whose surviving works are on display at the National Museum of American History in Washington, DC, and the Museum of Fine Arts in Boston, Massachusetts).

 For her book Stitched from the Soul, she mailed 600 letters to museums in the early 1980s looking for "black folk survivals".
 Her search identified almost 150 previously unknown slave-made quilts (identified on museum accession cards of the time as "made by unknown darkey").

 Fry was one of the early researchers to document African American men quilting.
 She curated the 1998 exhibit Man Made: African-American Men and Quilting Traditions, which included quilts by enslaved Africans Paul Buford, Raymond Dobard, David Driskell and eleven others.